Dexter Lewis

-Dexter Lewis (born February 2, 1981 in Cahuita de Talamanca) is a Costa Rican professional football goalkeeper playing for Limon.
+Dexter Lewis (born February 2, 1981) is a Costa Rican professional football goalkeeper playing for Limon.

 Club career

 Lewis made his professional debut with second division side Sagrada Familia and in the Primera División on 7 May 2000 for Limonense against San Carlos.
 He also played for Cartaginés and Ramonense before joining Pérez Zeledón.

 On March 8, 2015, Lewis scored his first goal against As Puma.

 International career

 Lewis has made two appearances for the Costa Rica national football team, his debut coming in a friendly against New Zealand on March 24, 2007.